 - Brush each pie with the egg wash.
 Then, use a small knife to cut a couple of slits on the top of each pie creating an "X." Sprinkle with a little sugar over the top of each pop tart and then transfer them carefully with a spatula to a baking sheet.

 - Bake the pies until golden, about 25 minutes (rotate the baking sheet halfway through).

 - Let the pies cool on the pan on a wire rack.

-- Meanwhile, mix 1 cup confectioners' sugar into a bowl, and whisk in 2 tablespoons of water.
+- Meanwhile, mix 1¼ cup confectioners' sugar into a bowl with 2 tablespoons of water.
 The mixture should have the consistency of heavy cream.

 - Brush the icing over the cooled pies.
-Let rest a couple minutes.
+Serve warm or at room temperature.